 Using a suitable choice of finitely many semi-norms of this type, one can define complete norms on $H^{3,\delta_0}_{\textrm{c}}(S, u^*TQ)$, and any such construction will lead to an equivalent norm.}

-\begin{proposition} There exist good data centered at a stable map $\alpha$ representing $[\alpha]\in Z$. \end{proposition} \begin{proof} Since the existence of a good uniformizing family is guaranteed by Theorem \ref{existence-x}, the proposition follows in view of Lemma \ref{ax} and Propositions \ref{ay}, up to property (10) which requires the following additional argument.
+\begin{proposition} There exists good data centered at a stable map $\alpha$ representing $[\alpha]\in Z$. \end{proposition} \begin{proof} Since the existence of a good uniformizing family is guaranteed by Theorem \ref{existence-x}, the proposition follows in view of Lemma \ref{ax} and Propositions \ref{ay}, up to property (10) which requires the following additional argument.
 If the assumption (10) holds, then we conclude by the properties of a good uniformizing family that $\phi=g^\ast_a$ for an automorphism $g^\ast\in G^\ast$.
-However, if we assume in addition that the open neighborhood $U$ of the zero-section of $u^*TQ$ in (5) and the neighborhood $O$ of $(0, 0)$ in (1) are sufficiently small, then $\phi$ is necessarily $C^{\infty}$-close on the core to an automorphism $g$ in $G$.
+However, if we assume, in addition, that the open neighborhood $U$ of the zero-section of $u^*TQ$ in (5) and the neighborhood $O$ of $(0, 0)$ in (1) are sufficiently small, then $\phi$ is necessarily $C^{\infty}$-close on the core to an automorphism $g$ in $G$.
 Since $G\subset G^\ast$ is a finite group, we conclude that $\phi=g\in G$.
 This completes the proof of the proposition. \end{proof}

-The following remark is essential for the sc-smoothness theory. \begin{remark} If we have good data centered at the stable curve $\alpha=(S,j,M,D,u)$ where the map $u$ is only of class $H^{3,\delta_0}$ we can find arbitrarily $H^{3,\delta_0}$-close a smooth map $u'$ belonging to all spaces $H^{m+3,\delta_m}$, $m\geq 0$, so that we have good data centered at $(S,j,M,D,u')$ with the same choice of small disk structure, the same stabilization $\si$ etc. and so that $u=\exp_{u'}(\eta)$ for an arbitrarily small $\eta\in U'$ and the same automorphism group.
+If we have good data centered at the stable map $\alpha=(S,j,M,D,u)$, with automorphism group $G$, where the map $u$ is only of class { $(3,\delta_0)$} we can find arbitrarily $H^{3,\delta_0}$-close, a smooth map $u'$, which is of class $(m+3,\delta_m)$, for all $m\geq 0$, such that we have good data centered at $(S,j,M,D,u')$ with the same choice of small disk structure, the same stabilization $\si$ etc. and such that $u=\exp_{u'}(\eta)$ for an arbitrarily small $\eta\in U'$ and the same automorphism group.
 This is true, since our conditions in the above definition are $C^0$-smallness conditions and, at the disks around points in $\si$ they are $C^1$-smallness conditions.
 We shall refer to good data centered at $(S, j, M, D, u')$ as to {\bf smooth data}.
 Hence we {have proved} the following {basic} result.